Last Updated: Mar 18, 2022

 - Christmas Card Tips and Additional Resources

-The tradition of Christmas cards began in 1843 and since then became an important part of the Holidays for many families across the world.
-Christmas cards allow family and friends to reconnect, and for that reason, it’s vital that the cards include all the essential information.
+The tradition of sending Christmas cards to one another began in 1843 and since then became an important part of the holidays for many families across the world.
+Christmas cards allow family and friends to reconnect when the connection between them was lost throughout the busy year, and for that reason, it’s vital that the cards include all the essential information.
+Between personalizing your Christmas card with your favorite family photo to constructing the perfect message, take this opportunity to remind your closest friends and family members how much they mean to you, and express your excitement about getting together again for Christmas Day to celebrate.

 When To Send Christmas Cards

 Christmas cards should be sent at least three weeks before Christmas, but no more than five weeks before.
-This gives the recipient plenty of time to hang up or display their Christmas cards for the holidays.
+This gives the recipient plenty of time to hang up or display their Christmas cards for the holidays whether it be on their refrigerator or fireplace mantel.
 Make sure you give yourself time to collect family and friends’ addresses, to create and order your cards, to address envelopes, and to mail them out.
+Don’t forget to include one of our personalized address labels to add a unique finishing touch to your envelope.

 What To Say In A Christmas Card

-A Christmas card message usually contains a holiday greeting, a personal message, a Christmas quote or saying, a sign off, and your signature, in that order.
+A Christmas card message usually contains a warm holiday greeting, a personal message coming from the heart, a Christmas quote or saying, a sign off, and your signature, in that order.
 These messages should be personal, yet appropriate.
 You also want to make sure your message is right for the relationship of the recipient.
 If you’re struggling with coming up with messages, introductions, or sentiments for your Christmas cards, don’t worry.
 We’ve already compiled a list of Christmas card messages that you can read at any time.

 What To Write In A Business Christmas Card

 If you’re sending out Christmas cards to employees or coworkers, make sure to keep the message polite and professional.
+During the holiday season, it’s especially important to make sure that those who work for you are recognized.
 The message may include sayings such as “Thank you for all your hard work this year.
 Enjoy a much deserved holiday with your family,” or a simple “Merry Christmas!”

 Christmas Card Name Etiquette